-\textbf{Neural Network-based Level Generation.} Recent works in the space of video game level generation, particularly for Super Mario~\cite{beukman2022Procedural,LatentIllumination,EvolvingMarioLevels,sarkar2021dungeon,sarkar2020conditional,sarkar2021generating}, also leveraged neural network architectures to create levels. \citeauthor{beukman2022Procedural}~\cite{beukman2022Procedural} evolved neural networks in order to generate levels, while \cite{LatentIllumination, EvolvingMarioLevels, maro_plays_latent,sarkar2021generating} performed evolution / search in the latent space of a trained generative model.
+\textbf{Neural Network-based Level Generation.} Recent works in the space of video game level generation, particularly for Super Mario~\cite{beukman2022Procedural,LatentIllumination,EvolvingMarioLevels,sarkar2021dungeon,sarkar2020conditional,sarkar2021generating}, also leveraged neural network architectures to create levels.
+Beukman et al.~\cite{beukman2022Procedural} evolved neural networks in order to generate levels, while others \cite{LatentIllumination, EvolvingMarioLevels, maro_plays_latent,sarkar2021generating} performed evolution / search in the latent space of a trained generative model.
 These works showed that guided sampling of the latent space of the learned generative model could result in a diverse set of levels.

-However, because the employed generative networks did not also output play paths through the level, they relied on actual environment interactions using an A* agent to measure whether the generated levels were playable.
-This requirement can be computationally expensive, especially when there are large levels.
-As we'll show in the following sections, MarioGPT has an advantage compared to these algorithms because it can not only generate diverse levels, but also predict accurate paths that an agent would take in the level.
-This ability, when combined with a diversity-driven objective, results in a computationally efficient method of generating diverse and playable levels.
-In addition, because MarioGPT utilizes the GPT2 architecture, it can handle much longer sequences compared to its convolutional and LSTM~\cite{LSTMPaper} counterparts, leading to more diverse and longer levels.

-The previous works that utilize a trained generative model ~\cite{LatentIllumination, EvolvingMarioLevels,sarkar2021generating,maro_plays_latent} also explored the abilities to control characteristics in generated levels.
-However, to do so these methods relied on searching the latent space (e.g.\ through quality diversity algorithms~\cite{map-elites, cma_me} and evolutionary strategies~\cite{cmaes}) for levels with specific target characteristics (e.g.\ a level with many pipes).
-This is a limitation in that even though the generative models may represent a rich set of content, one has to search through its latent space to try to find the content that actually satisfies specific characteristics.
-MarioGPT is able to improve upon this by incorporating text prompts into the actual generative process, allowing for easily controllable level generation.
+Previous works that utilize a trained generative model ~\cite{LatentIllumination, EvolvingMarioLevels,sarkar2021generating,maro_plays_latent} also explored the abilities to control characteristics in generated levels.
+However, to do so these methods relied on searching the latent space (e.g.\ through quality diversity algorithms~\cite{map-elites, cma_me} or evolutionary strategies~\cite{cmaes}) for levels with specific target characteristics (e.g.\ a level with many pipes).
+This is a significant limitation because even though the generative models may represent a rich set of content, one has to search through its latent space to try to find the content that actually satisfies specific characteristics.
+MarioGPT is able to improve upon this limitation by incorporating text prompts into the actual generative process, allowing for easily controllable level generation.
 In other words, instead of searching for a level with specific characteristics, MarioGPT allows us to just ask for it.
 Concurrently to our work, Todd et al.~\cite{todd2023level} showed that LLMs can also be used to generate levels for other games such as Sokoban but their model did not allow for any text-prompting.